willymcallister/willymcallister.github.io/_articles/node-voltage.md

 * Solve the resulting system of equations to find all the node voltages.
 * Solve the currents you want using Ohm's Law.

-If the circuit includes a floating source, come up with an extra equation to account for the missing current variable.
+If the circuit includes a floating voltage source, come up with an extra equation to account for the unknown current in the voltage source.